CaiGroup/pyfish_tools/README.md

 - Gene assignment of barcoded sequential smFISH spots with SVM Feature Radial Decoder (look at PDF  in corresponding directory for how it works)
 ### Gene by Cell
 - Generate gene-by-cell matrix for single-cell analysis
-### Fiducial Removal
+### Noise and Fiducial Removal
+- Remove fiducial markers or background spot-like noise by spot detecting on background image
-- Remove fiducial markers or background spot-like noise (ex. lipofuscin)
+- Remove fiducial markers or background spot-like noise by looking for redudant spots within a barcoding round
 ### Codebook Generation
 - Convert pseudocolor codebooks to an n-bit string codebook
 - Balance codebook using TPM or FPKM values from RNA-seq